Sunday, January 26, 2025

 Sorry, I was pulling your leg.
 I spent a lot of time thinking about the College Football Playoffs which is almost as complicated as the H-1B Visa Program.

 The H-1B Visa Program allows US employers to hire foreign works in specialty fields like IT because Americans are fat lazy doofuses.
 (This is not true.
-Some of Americans are skinny.)
+Some Americans are skinny.)

 Who is to blame for Americans being dumb-dumbs while all foreigners are really smart?
 Well, according to Vivek Ramaswamy (you remember him?) it is all our culture's fault.